appvia/terranetes/docs/terranetes-controller/developer/contexts.md

 ## Referencing Context Values

-You can reference a [Context](../reference/contexts.terraform.appvia.io.md) value using the `spec.valueFrom` field in the [Configuration](../reference/configurations.terraform.appvia.io.md)
+To reference a [Context](../reference/contexts.terraform.appvia.io.md) value, utilize the `spec.valueFrom` field within the [Configuration](../reference/configurations.terraform.appvia.io.md).
+This allows for the integration of context values into your configurations.

-For instance if we have a module that requires knowledge of the VPC id, we can use
+For example, when a module necessitates knowledge of the VPC ID, you can leverage this mechanism to inject the required information.

 ```yaml
   ---